mbudak21/2024S/COMP304/L2 - Operating System Structure.md

 Memory Protection:
 - **Base Register:** Holds the smallest physical address for the process
-- **Limit Register:** Contains the size of the range
+- **Limit Register:** Contains the size of the range CPU Protection:
+- **Timer:** Timer is decremented every tick, when it reaches 0, an interrupt occurs.
+-